-Clara patted her lips with a frayed silk napkin.
+Clara patted her lips with a musty silk napkin.
 She said unyielding in a croaky voice, “I’ll never agree to sell our home, Dory.
 Let’s not go into that topic again.”

 “Say, your teacakes are very good, Clara, as usual.
 Yet, they taste different.”
 She ran her tongue over her lips.
 “Did you add a new spice?”

 “How clever of you to notice,” Clara said distinctly.